MidsummerMadnesss/testJunior/README.md

 1. Run .py file
 2. "Tasks_report.csv" was saved in the directory.
 You can also find it on my GitHub
 3. You can find useful columns such as "start time", "end time", "time_spent" and so on
+4. Time entries are sorted by start time
+5. Also total time and stdout can be seen in output window of your IDE